 “It seems probable that in the nineteenth century the idea started developing in Avadh that Babur had destroyed the Ramjanmabhumi temple and erected a mosque in its place.
 In 1838, Montgomery Martin wrote that the people of Ayodhya maintained that a mosque had been raised by Babur.
 Martin added that as in other parts of North India, in Ayodhya too, Aurgangzeb was blamed for the destruction of several Hindu temples.
 However, it was Babur’s mosque that attracted Martin’s attention most.
 He wrote that in the construction of the mosque, carved black stone pillars had been used and as they were un-Islamic they confirm the destruction of temples by Muslim zealots.
 However, Martin felt that the Babri Masjid had not been built from the debris of the temple said to have been erected by Vikrama of Ujjain.
 The story of Babur and his mosque started gaining significance in the nineteenth century.
 In 1819, John Leyden translated the memoirs of Babur and he wrote that Babur had encamped near Ayodhya on 28 march 1528.
 In 1826 Erksine remarked that he had found a document that confirmed that Babur remained in Ayodhya for a fortnight and was involved in building activites.
 The remarks by these two confirmed the local myth that Babur had destroyed the Ramjanmabhumi temple during his stay in Ayodhya.
 In 1866, H.M.
 Elliot asserted that Babur came to Ayodhya and destroyed the famous temple.
 He added that the mosque was constructed about the time of his expedition to Bihar.
 It was on the basis of these writings that the idea gained popularity.
 Most of the British officials and scholars who tried to put together a history of Ayodhya highlighted the desecration of the temple commemorating the birthplace of Rama.
 This idea became so strongly entrenched in the psyche of the British officials and the local people that it was difficult to dislodge it.”
 Anatomy of a Confrontation: Ayodhya and the Rise of Communal Politics in India, p.47, By Sarvepalli Gopal, Palgrave Macmillan, 15-Oct-1993

-How Hindus try to ascribe every monument to Hinduism, they consider Vatican city to be distorted word for Vatika and Taj Mahal to be Tejo Mahelya even when there is historical data showing construction of Taj Mahal from the foundation.
+Hindus try to claim every monument as their and link it to their religion, they consider Vatican city to be distorted word for Vatika and Taj Mahal to be Tejo Mahelya even when there is historical data showing construction of Taj Mahal from the foundation.
 Also read,

 Birth of Rama and Sita